 This post is Part 2 of our in-depth analysis of Spotify’s global expansion.
-The first post, which covered 9 International Growth Strategies Spotify used to acquire more than 100 million users, can be found here.
+Part 1, which covered 9 International Growth Strategies Spotify used to acquire more than 100 million users, can be found here.

 “We want to be everywhere in Asia,” said Sunita Kaur, Managing Director for Spotify Asia to Bloomberg earlier this year.

 3 years since Spotify’s Asia expansion, while not yet “everywhere” in the region, the company’s in great shape.